timmyomahony/django-pagedown/README.md

 ## Rendering Markdown

-`contrib.markdown` was [depreciated in Django 1.5](https://code.djangoproject.com/ticket/18054) meaning you can no longer use the `markdown` filter in your template by default.
+`contrib.markdown` was [deprecated in Django 1.5](https://code.djangoproject.com/ticket/18054) meaning you can no longer use the `markdown` filter in your template by default.

 [@wkcd has a good example](https://github.com/timmyomahony/django-pagedown/issues/18#issuecomment-37535535) of how to overcome by installing `django-markdown-deux`: